 - 1 teaspoon ground cumin

-- 1 chipotle with 1 teaspoon adobo, mashed thoroughly (see notes)
+- 1 chipotle with 1 teaspoon adobo - mashed thoroughly (see Ingredients in post)

 - 1 tablespoon tomato paste

-- broth/stock to total 2 cups (including tomato paste and chipotle)
+- broth/stock or water to total 2 cups - including tomato paste and adobo

 - several grinds pepper